microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 2. Now you will create a new request in Postman for adding a `Consent` Resource to your FHIR service.
     - Go to the FHIR CALLS collection in Postman and click **Add request**.
-    - Call the new request `POST Consent Resource` (or whatever name you prefer).
+    - Name the new request `POST Consent Resource` (or whatever name you prefer).
     - Use the `consent-resource.json` file and either copy/paste or import the file into the **Body** of your new `POST Consent Resource` request in Postman.

 ## Step 5 - Verify Consent Opt-Out filtering